-- 1. An MBA student completing this course as part of the Executive MBA program will be skilled in strategic leadership as illustrated by their ability to: - f.
-Collect, integrate, synthesize, and express the use of leadership and human behavior theory to make strategic decisions that maximize organizational productivity in accomplishing the mission and achieving sustained competitive advantage. - g.
-Express in personal trait analyses, reflective essays, and case studies how individual strengths and opportunities for growth can be formulated, compiled, and adapted to make and implement strategic decisions that lead to sustained competitive advantage in business. - h.
-Develop and construct a working strategic decision-making model consistent with contemporary leadership, management, and organizational theory and apply such a model effectively in case study analyses across several workplace scenarios. - i.
-Formulate, structure, and compose evidenced-based essays, case study responses, environmental factor analyses, and video presentations that integrate course concepts, theories, and frameworks, communicating them verbally and in writing through informed conclusions. - j.
-Formulate, structure, and compose evidenced-based strategic-level analyses that facilitate strategic decision-making at the c-suite level of an organization.
+An MBA student completing this course will be skilled in organizational leadership and management as illustrated by their ability to:

+- a.
+Collect, integrate, synthesize, and express the use of leadership and human behavior theory to make organizational decisions that maximize productivity in accomplishing the mission and achieving sustained competitive advantage. - b.
+Express in personal trait analyses, reflective essays, and case studies how individual strengths and opportunities for growth can be formulated, compiled, and adapted to make and implement leadership and organizational decisions that lead to sustainable competitive advantage in business. - c.
+Develop and construct a working leadership model consistent with contemporary leadership, management, and organizational theory and apply such a model effectively in case study analyses across several workplace scenarios. - d.
+Formulate, structure, and compose evidenced-based essays, case study responses, environmental factor analyses, and video presentations that integrate course concepts, theories, and frameworks, communicating them verbally and in writing through informed conclusions. - e.
+Formulate, structure, and compose evidence-based leadership and organizational analyses that result in achieving organizational mission accomplishment while achieving sustainable competitive advantage in business.